-The data sent for each events will include an array of JSON formatted objects that describe the related event.
-For example: New message on the board will include the message and the boards' meta data.
-With that, you may need to use the REST API to retrieve additional information about Oktopost objects.
+The data sent with each event includes an array of JSON objects.
+For example, A new message is added to the board will include the message and the boards' metadata.
+With that, you may want to use the REST API to retrieve additional information about related objects.

 To secure your endpoint you may wish to validate that it's actually receiving data from Oktopost and not from other, potentially malicious sources.

-To validate the request simply generate a HMACSHA1 hash from the Secret field and the raw payload (JSON string) received from the webhook (secret + payload) and compare it with the X-Oktopost-Secret HTTP header.
+To validate the request simply generate an HMACSHA1 hash from the Secret field and the raw payload (JSON string) received from the webhook (secret + payload) and compare it with the X-Oktopost-Secret HTTP header.